jotabrc/ovy_mq/README.md

 *   **WebSocket/STOMP Communication**: Full-duplex and efficient communication.
 *   **Declarative Consumers**: Create message consumers with the simple `@OvyListener` annotation.
+*   **Asynchronous Retry with Backoff**: In case of processing failure, the system automatically retries the operation asynchronously with a progressive backoff delay, preventing thread blocking and increasing resilience.
 *   **Extensible Hooks**: Provides the `ListenerAfterProcessingHandler` interface to handle processing success or failure, enabling custom logic like Dead-Letter Queues (DLQ).
 *   **Modular Architecture**:
     *   `ovy_mq_core`: Shared entities, DTOs, and interfaces.